Casey Neistat: Political views

 Neistat supported Democrat Hillary Clinton in the 2016 United States presidential election.

-On October 11, 2016, Neistat released a video titled "who im voting for president", in which he claimed people having different opinions is "the nature of a healthy democracy, ... but this is not that" claiming the 2016 United States presidential election was different and that the "election had very little to do with politics, policy or legislation".
+On October 11, 2016, Neistat released a video titled who im voting for president, in which he claimed people having different opinions is "the nature of a healthy democracy, ... but this is not that", claiming the 2016 United States presidential election was different, and that the "election had very little to do with politics, policy or legislation".
 Neistat received criticism for the video because he claimed creators who did not endorse Hillary Clinton were "complicit" with Trump's "lying, racist, misogynist(ic)" attributes and were "partially responsible for handing him (Donald Trump) reins of power".

 On September 27, 2019, Neistat acknowledged that he should have taken a more "effective" route to making the video as he was "too upset, angry and emotional" when it was made.
-He also said the video lacked "diplomacy" and that he still feels the same way about Trump.
+He also said the video lacked "diplomacy", and that he still feels the same way about Trump.

 Neistat supported Democrat Joe Biden in the 2020 United States presidential election.

+Support for Israel

+Neistat is a secular Jew and is very vocal in his support of Israel.
+As a youth, Neistat attended birthright, which he compared to summer camp or a field trip.
+In 2014, he claimed that "Hamas is dangerous to the people of Israel and more dangerous to the victims in Palestine".

+Following the October 7 attacks, on October 11, 2023 Neistat uploaded a YouTube video titled "Jew" in which he discusses antisemitism, quotes Hamas' outdated, though not entirely repudiated charter, and espouses elements of the Hamas baby beheading hoax, proven to be misinformation created by the IDF.
+In an email campaign sent to prominent influencers, the group Hostages and Missing Families Forum claimed that Casey Neistat supported their campaign, stating that "Our group has created a library of explainer videos that can be used directly on your platforms with hashtags #HAMASisISIS and #StandWithIsrael.
+Top Influencers and Creators already supported: Kim Kardashian, Madonna, Gal Gadot, Casey Neistat... and many others."

+In November 2024, during an interview with YouTuber Jon Youshaei, Casey Neistat paused the interview to wave an oversized Israel flag at passing by Gaza war protestors.
+Neistat went on to say in the interview that "I don’t just believe, I’m convinced of the fact that Israel has every right to exist and when attacked, Israel has every right to protect itself and fight back".